godotengine/godot-docs/classes/class_label.rst

 | *Getter*  | get_align()      |
 +-----------+------------------+

 Controls the text's horizontal align.
 Supports left, center, right, and fill, or justify.
-Set it to one of the ``ALIGN_*`` constants.
+Set it to one of the :ref:`Align<enum_Label_Align>` constants.

 ----